 Public Budget Hearings

-Residents are invited to provide feedback regarding the submitted budget by attending scheduled budget meetings or submitting feedback online through KCMOmentum, the city’s online town hall.
+Residents are invited to provide feedback regarding the submitted budget by attending scheduled budget meetings.
 Council members will travel to three community locations for public hearings on the budget.
 Additionally, public feedback will be accepted during City Council budget deliberations.
-These sessions take place at City Hall, 414 East 12th Street, in the tenth floor committee room.
+These sessions take place at City Hall, 414 East 12th Street, in the Council chambers on the 26th floor.

 Balancing Act Tool